If you’re an outdoor enthusiasts you’ll want one of the best hiking backpacks.

 If that’s not enough you’ll like that these come with:

 - Dual density foam on the shoulder straps and hipbelt makes this product extremely comfortable.

 - Hydration sleeve and port ensures you won’t be thirsty (you’ll have to purchase a hydration reservoir separately).

 - Multiple pockets mean you can keep all your stuff organized.
 There’s spots for your phone and electronics too.

 - Removable lid allows you to shed some weight when you want to travel light.

-This is another backpack that won’t break the bank and you can find for well under $199.
+This is another backpack that won’t break the bank.
 It comes in a few different colors too so you have options in terms of looks too.
 To see them, click below:

 Tatonka Glacier Point 40L

 The last couple of products weren’t made for long treks and time in the outdoors – nothing more than a few days.
 This is especially true for the Tatonka Glacier Point.
 This backpack is made for a night or two or less.
 Anything more than that and you might run into problems.

 Not everyone needs a 70 liter backpack that’s made for week treks, though.
 Some people just aren’t that serious about hiking.
 A lot of people just like to spend a Saturday on their favorite trail and there’s nothing wrong with that.